 Paul: Yeah, yeah.

-Michelle: But the circumstances surrounding it is usually what can cloud judgement, what can bring forth that stress in you as a manager, as an owner, whoever’s having to facilitate this.
+Michelle: But the circumstances surrounding it is usually what can cloud judgment, what can bring forth that stress in you as a manager, as an owner, whoever’s having to facilitate this.
 So, there’s a lot of different reasons why you would drug test.

 Paul: Okay.